St Mary Redcliffe: Nave, transepts and chancel

 All four arms of the church have large or very large windows in their gable ends.
 The west window is a tall five-light construction, divided into two tiers by transoms, featuring cinquefoil-headed crosses.
 The north and south transept gable ends have "immensely tall" four-light windows divided into three tiers by two rows of transoms featuring Y-tracery and reticulated tracery in the arch heads.
 The chancel gable is filled almost entirely by a substantial seven-light window of the alternate tracery design.

+The vault in the North Porch of St Mary Redcliffe in Bristol dates back to 1325.
+Similar to the wooden vault in the crossing at Ely Cathedral, it is a centralised tierceron vault; however, it is stone and hexagonal rather than octagonal.
+From each bay, positioned between the window heads, four tiercerons spring, yet none of them extend all the way to the central boss.
+Instead, they connect to one of six transverse ridge rib segments, with the inner joints linked by a lierne hexagon surrounding the central boss.
+The bosses themselves are large, gilded, and foliate, standing out against the grey stone.
+In each bay, the two tiercerons on either side of the severies meet the transverse rib that extends from the window head, crossing the vault and passing through the central hexagon, producing three continuous transverse ridge ribs.
+The vault’s surface consists of folds that form flat planes, overlaid with a palimpsest of patterns.
+Overall, the vault’s appearance resembles a snowflake or a design seen in a kaleidoscope.